wulab-github/KassKMC/README.md

 2VLN.pdb

+The input files have the standard PDB format as following:

 	ATOM      1  N   SER A   6      -9.008  52.410  14.065  1.00 22.23           N
 	ATOM      2  CA  SER A   6      -8.896  52.304  12.583  1.00 20.74           C
 	ATOM      3  C   SER A   6      -7.955  53.416  12.154  1.00 18.44           C